 Continuing to work remotely can pose challenges to your company’s employees.
-Many do not have the proper office setup at home, and that can take its toll.
+Many do not have the proper office setup to promote working ergonomically at home, and that can take its toll.
 When working from home and being restrained to a small physical space, individuals can get deconditioned, a more medical way to say “out of shape.”
-As a clinician, I hear patients tell me, I’m out of breath, or my lower back hurts, or my wrists hurt; these can all result from poor at-home ergonomics.
+As a clinician, I hear patients tell me, I’m out of breath, or my lower back hurts, or my wrists hurt; these can all result from poor at-home desk ergonomics.
 Similarly, by blurring the lines between office life and home life, working remotely can cause psychological issues such as confusion and anxiety.

-To help prevent these issues from occurring with your workers, I’ve created some tips you can share with your employees to help them be as productive and comfortable as possible.
+To help prevent these issues from occurring with your workers, I’ve created some ergonomic tips you can share with your employees to help them be as productive and comfortable as possible.

 Create a comfortable space for yourself.

 The outbreak forced us to adjust really quickly to working at home, though the expectation was still that we would maintain the same amount of productivity.
 At this point, no one knows how long you’ll want to, need to, or be able to work from home.
 To enable you to be productive and working ergonomically, take some time to make sure your workspace is comfortable: pleasing, calm, and uncluttered.
 We may be doing this for a while!

 We need to make sure we are supporting our physical self.
 Here are some top tips on working ergonomically at home:

 - Sit in a chair with lower back support that promotes proper posture and a healthy neck position (if you don’t have a good chair, sitting on a pillow is a decent alternative)